Commercial and environmental analysis

 Opportunities for switching to sustainable foam packaging

 So, with more sustainable foam materials available, are there applications where it would make sense for your business to change?
-And if so, which foam should you use for a specific type of packaging?
+And if so, which foam should you use for a specific packaging type?

 Presentation and gift box foam

-If your brand uses gift packs or presentation boxes for your products – such as for cosmetics, homeware, jewellery or other luxury products – your primary consideration is likely to be aesthetics.
+If your brand uses gift packs or presentation boxes for its products – such as cosmetics, homeware, jewellery, or other luxury products – your primary consideration is likely to be aesthetics.

-This benefit is particularly important when positioning your brand as a natural, organic or sustainable business.
+This benefit is significant when positioning your brand as a natural, organic, or sustainable business.

-Besides the ease of recycling (in kerbside collections for cardboard), Fibrease also offers enough longevity to be suited to value-added packaging your customers retain for longer-term storage.
+Besides the ease of recycling (in kerbside collections for cardboard), Fibrease® also offers sufficient longevity to suit value-added packaging that your customers retain for long-term storage.

 Sustainable foam packaging for eCommerce

-The type of products that your business sells online determines the best kind of sustainable foam packaging for your packaging.
+The type of products your business sells online determines the best sustainable foam packaging for them.

 If, however, you are shipping higher-value items or those prone to damage, then the recycled foams are a better choice.
-Stratocell R and Ethfoam HRC are both well suited to shipping electronics such as phones, TVs, laptops, etc., as well as items such as glass, framed artwork and so on.
+Stratocell R and Ethafoam HRC are both well-suited for shipping electronics such as phones, TVs, and laptops, as well as fragile items like glass and framed artwork.

 Transit and industrial packaging

-For industrial packaging applications, Stratcell or Ethfoam, even in recycled formats, provide suitable protection for shipping parts, assemblies and finished products/equipment.
+For industrial packaging applications, Stratocell or Ethafoam, even in recycled formats, provide suitable protection for shipping parts, assemblies, and finished products and equipment.

 High-performance engineered foam

 Suppose you are using a protective case to store or transport your equipment.
-In that case, Ecozote is your only real option in terms of sustainable foam options.
+In that case, Ecozote is your only real sustainable foam option.

-Perfect for enhancing waterproof cases, carry cases, aluminium containers and even sample cases for salespeople, Ecozote provides excellent cushioning protection.
-It is possible to cut the recesses to the precise shape of your equipment, further aiding protection whilst also making retrieving tools or parts much easier.
+Perfect for enhancing waterproof cases, carry cases, aluminium containers, and even sample cases for salespeople, Ecozote provides excellent cushioning protection.
+It is possible to cut the recesses to the precise shape of your equipment, further aiding protection whilst also making it much easier to retrieve tools or parts.

 Summary

-We have finally reached a point where there are several viable, sustainable foam packaging materials available.
+We have finally reached a point where several viable, sustainable foam packaging materials are available.

 However, the new materials can display subtle (and not-so-subtle) differences from their predecessors.
 As such, it is essential to assess all factors when considering switching to a new foam.
-Protection, costs, aesthetics, ease of recycling and how sustainable a material are all important points that must be considered.
+Protection, costs, aesthetics, ease of recycling, and how sustainable a material is are all important factors to consider.

-With over 30 years of experience in foam conversion, including being at the forefront of new materials available, GWP can provide you with honest, impartial advice on whether switching would make sense for your business and how to handle this process.
+With over 30 years of experience in foam conversion, including being at the forefront of new materials available, GWP can provide you with honest and impartial advice on whether switching would make sense for your business and how to handle the process.

 If you would like help or advice on switching to sustainable foam packaging, please do not hesitate to get in touch.